-If the attending surgeon administers the regional anesthesia, the value shall be the lower of the "basic" anesthesia value only, with no added value for time, or billed charge (see modifier 47 in the Surgery guidelines).
+If the attending surgeon administers the regional anesthesia, the value shall be the lower of the "basic" anesthesia value only, with no added value for time, or billed charge (see Anesthesia by Surgeon in the Surgery guidelines).
 Surgeons are to use surgical codes billed with modifier 47 for anesthesia services that are performed.
 No additional time units are allowed.